aturon/ChemistrySet/notes/firehose.markdown

  - other classic join calculus examples
  - classic CML examples

+## 7/19/2011

+Should give more thought to incorporating (coarse-grained) locking into the framework.
+Could provide a "scripts to programs" evolution (using reagent abstraction).
+Also could improve on locking, by offering direct composition mechanism that automatically avoids deadlock.

 ## 7/17/2011

 Additional examples to explore:

 - n-way rendezvous.
 Does this require "parallel join"?
 - phasers (requires extensions to joins)
+- locks, etc with associated *condition variables* (or join-style equivalent)

 ## 7/16/2011